How to Paint Behind a Toilet

 Bathrooms are often small, enclosed spaces with poor air circulation.
 Materials like shower curtains and towels that retain moisture also keep them consistently humid.
 To boost bathroom ventilation and minimize paint drying time, remove the shower curtain, floor rug, bath, and hand towels.
 If your bathroom has windows, make sure they are open.
 Run the ventilation fan or plug in a small circulating fan.

 Next, cover the floor around the toilet with a tarp or plastic sheet secured with painter’s tape.
-This will prevent accidental paint spills from staining your floor.

-STEP 3: Prime and paint
+Step 3: Prime and paint the wall.

 Start with one to two coats of primer to ensure the best paint adhesion.
 To reach behind the toilet and around pipes, you’ll want to do the following: